Choochoo/MovieReviewForSelfHosting/MovieReviewApp/README.md

    - Configure Facebook integration (optional)
    - Choose content type (General or Family)
    - Complete the setup and start using the app!

+4. **Customize Your Experience**
+   - Visit **Settings** to choose your preferred theme (Cyberpunk, Nature, Ocean, Western, Vintage, Noir, or SciFi)
+   - Toggle between Dark/Light mode with the theme switcher
+   - Each instance remembers its own theme preferences

 ## 🎯 Running Multiple Instances